Loving all people -- even foreigners

 "You are to love those who are foreigners" -- Deuteronomy 10:19

 Deuteronomy, a compilation of Moses' last messages, retells key events of the Israelites' post-Exodus wanderings in the Sinai.
-Moses was a third of the way through his storytelling when he gave that command to show love to foreigners.
+Moses was a third of the way through his storytelling when he passed on God's command to show love to foreigners.

 That command has huge ramifications for the cause of world evangelism.
 Think for a moment about our unsaved friends and family members.
 Everyone I know has loved ones living outside the Kingdom.
 Don't we yearn that they come to know the Lord?
 Aren't they often in our prayers?
 Think about that.
 We love our friends and family members.
-We are to love foreigners as well.
+God expects us to love foreigners as well.
 If we do genuinely love foreigners, won't we desire that they, too, know about Jesus?

 Some might argue that such a broad application of Moses' command goes against the rest of the Old Testament.
 That objection may come from assuming the Old Testament mindset is one of us-against-the-world.
 Repeated Old Testament warnings against adopting foreign religions and idols may fuel that assumption.
 Those warnings have to be taken seriously.
-There were not, however, given to create a "fortress mentality" harboring disdain for foreigners.
+They were not, however, given to create a "fortress mentality" that manifests itself in disdain for foreigners.

-Admittedly, when Moses said "foreigners," he may have thought only of the Israelites' close neighbors, some of whom were God-fearers who worshiped Yahweh.
+Admittedly, when Moses said "foreigners," his listeners may have thought principally of the Israelites' close neighbors, some of whom were God-fearers who worshiped Yahweh.
 That scenario has obvious applications in a world where foreign immigrants crowd into neighborhoods bustling with evangelical Christians.
 However, isn't it also possible that the Holy Spirit envisioned Deuteronomy 10:19 being a command to embrace the whole world without regard to national or ethnic origins?

 Seeing Deuteronomy 10:19 as an indicator that God's people should love everyone else in the world clearly reflects what we know from Scripture about God Himself.
 For example, 1 John 4:8 declares that "God is love" (1 John 4:8), and it is no stretch to say the exhortation to love foreigners flows out of God's loving wish to bless all peoples (Genesis 12:3).